-In addition to job security, fitness and nutrition jobs can help improve your own well-being.
+In addition to working in a rewarding career, fitness and nutrition jobs can help improve your own well-being.
 The rewards go further, too.
 Working in a health, fitness, or nutrition career means you get to help others make positive, impactful changes on their own lives.
 When a client reaches their goals, you get to see the actual results of the hard work you’ve both put in.

 What careers are available with a fitness and nutrition certificate?